Roger Maris: 1962–1966

 In 1962, Maris made his fourth consecutive All-Star team appearance and his seventh and final All-Star game appearance.
-He made a game-saving play in the bottom of the ninth inning of Game 7 of the 1962 World Series against the San Francisco Giants.
+He batted .256 with 33 home runs and 100 RBI in 157 games.
+In Game 7 of the 1962 World Series, Maris made a game-saving play in the bottom of the ninth inning against the San Francisco Giants.
 With the Yankees leading 1–0 and Matty Alou on first, Willie Mays doubled toward the right-field line.
 Maris cut off the ball and made a strong throw to prevent Alou from scoring the tying run; the play set up Willie McCovey's series-ending line drive to second baseman Bobby Richardson, capping what would prove to be the final World Series title for the Yankees until 1977.

-In 1963, Maris played in only 90 games, hitting 23 home runs.
-Maris was injured in game two of the 1963 World Series, in which the Yankees were swept by the Los Angeles Dodgers in four games.
+In 1963, Maris played in only 90 games, hitting .269 with 23 home runs and 53 RBI.
+Maris was injured in Game 2 of the 1963 World Series, in which the Yankees were swept by the Los Angeles Dodgers in four games.

-In 1964, he rebounded, appearing in 141 games, batting .281 with 26 home runs.
+In 1964, Maris rebounded, appearing in 141 games and batting .281 with 26 home runs and 71 RBI.
 Maris hit a home run in Game 6 of the 1964 World Series, in which the Yankees lost to the St. Louis Cardinals in seven games.
 In 1965, his physical problems returned, and he had off-season surgery to remove a bone chip in his hand.
 In 1966, the Yankees' and Maris's fortunes continued to decline as he played most of the season with a misdiagnosed broken bone in his hand.
 On December 8, 1966, he was traded to the St. Louis Cardinals for Charley Smith.

 St. Louis Cardinals (1967–1968)

-Maris played his final two seasons with the Cardinals, helping the team to win the 1967 and 1968 pennants and the 1967 World Series.
-In the 1967 World Series, he hit .385, with a home run and seven RBI.
-It was the best World Series performance of Maris' career.
+Maris played his final two seasons with the Cardinals, contributing to the team's 1967 and 1968 pennants, as well as the 1967 World Series championship.
+In the 1967 World Series, he hit .385 with a home run and 7 RBI, the best Series performance of Maris' career.
+In game 7 of the 1968 World Series, Maris was on deck when catcher Tim McCarver hit a foul pop up that ended the series.